 IMS is a global, non-profit member organization with a highly experienced core staff who support and facilitate our member organizations around the world in the full range of IMS activities.

-Rob is a recognized expert on the use of information and communication technology (ICT) for learning with over 35 years high tech and education market development experience.
-Under Rob’s leadership IMS has introduced the Learning Impact program, which is setting new benchmarks for high impact applications of technology in support of learning worldwide.
+Rob is a recognized expert on the use of information and communication technology (ICT) for learning with over 40 years high tech and education market development experience.
 During Rob’s tenure IMS has experienced dramatic growth in terms of members, revenues, and achieved significant adoption of IMS work by leading regional education communities worldwide.
-IMS has grown over 9x since Rob became CEO and has risen to become one of the world's best resourced and dynamic standards-setting consortia.
+IMS has grown over 13x since Rob became CEO and has risen to become one of the world's best resourced and dynamic standards-setting consortia.

 Formerly, Tim served as the Director of Curriculum, Instruction, and Digital Learning for Chicago Public Schools where he provided leadership and guidance for teaching and learning through the design and implementation of an equitable districtwide digital curriculum.
 Tim also served as the Coordinator of Instructional Technology for Forsyth County Schools in Georgia.
 He has been an educator for 25 years and has taught all grade levels, ESL, and gifted learners.
 He is the author of the BYOTNetwork blog and has been featured regarding Bring Your Own Technology (BYOT) in NBC News, EdTech Magazine, eSchool News, Scholastic Administrator, THE Journal and many other news outlets.